IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/basic-rsi-strategy.md

 ```

 That's all!
 By executing the method [RSI.run](/api/indicators/custom/#vectorbtpro.indicators.custom.RSI.run),
-we calculated the RSI values and received an instance with various methods and properties for their
+we calculated the RSI values and have received an instance with various methods and properties for their
 analysis.
 To retrieve the resulting Pandas object, we need to query the `rsi` attribute (see "Outputs"
 in the output of `format_func`).